 2. An antagonist

 In order for your protagonist to go on a journey—which maybe a physical journey, or an emotional or spiritual one—they need someone or something to challenge them into action.
-An antagonist is an element of a story whose goals stand in direct opposition with the goals of the protagonist.
+An antagonist is a story element whose goals stand in direct opposition with the goals of the protagonist.
 They want something, and the protagonist wants something, and those desires cannot exist within the world at the same time.

 An antagonist can also be more than one person—for instance, a collective group, society, government, or culture.
-The protagonist’s primary conflict may also be something impersonal, such as a force of nature, or it might even come from within, like a mental illness or a major weakness such as addiction.
-Conflict can come in many forms.
-What matters is that the trajectory the antagonist or conflicting force takes is something that forces the protagonist into action and carries the plot forward.
+The protagonist’s major conflict may also be something impersonal, such as a force of nature, or it might come from within, like a mental illness or a weakness such as addiction.

 You can find out more about antagonists in literature, and how to craft a dynamic, compelling villain, here.